-All communications will be done through Handshake emails so students must check email, clutter, SPAM and junk email folders daily and ensure that you have your Handshake notifications turned on.
+All communications will be sent through Handshake emails so students must check email, clutter, SPAM and junk email folders daily and ensure that you have your Handshake notifications turned on.
 Failure to respond to email will result in application being declined.

-Funding notifications will be sent by Handshake email by May 3.
+Funding notifications will be sent by Handshake email by May 4.
 Make sure your Handshake notifications are enabled.
 You may need to monitor your spam, junk, and clutter folders.